 - Erz-Herczog Johann hut (3454 m)

-The cabins are well-equipped, but most are not modern hotels but modest accommodations created specifically to provide accommodation and warmth for the night.
-The huts can be divided into three categories based on their function, which greatly affects the goods and equipment.
+The cabins are well-equipped, but most are not modern hotels but modest accommodations explicitly created for the night's accommodation and warmth.
+The huts can be divided into three categories based on their function, affecting the goods and equipment.

-- Category 1: huts with the most basic equipment, which function as a base camp.
+- Category 1: huts with the most basic equipment as a base camp.
 They can only be reached on foot.

-- Category 2: the quality of hospitality is also important for these alpine huts.
-These are better equipped.
+- Category 2: the quality of hospitality is also essential for these better-equipped alpine huts.
 They can be reached using an elevator, car, etc.

-- Category 3: popular hiking huts.
+- Category 3: famous hiking huts.
 You can find such cabins mainly at popular tourist destinations.
 They are usually open all year round.

-The Stüdlhütte belongs to category 1 huts, which means that it is a particularly modest accommodation, where 18 people sleep in the dormitory.
+The Stüdlhütte belongs to category one huts, meaning it is a modest accommodation where 18 people sleep in the dormitory.
 2 blankets and a sheet are provided next to the bed.
 You may also want to pack a thin sleeping bag.
-Here, as in most places, dinner and breakfast are available on request.
+As in most places, dinner and breakfast are available on request.

 How much does it cost to climb the Grossglockner?